hyperweb-io/.github/profile/README.md

 ### 🌟 **A Unified Vision**
 Hyperweb represents the evolution of Cosmology’s mission, focusing on accessibility, innovation, and empowering cross-chain development for everyone.

-### 🤝 **Same Great Tools, New Identity**
+### 🤝 **New Identity, Same Great Tools plus More**
-All the tools and projects you know and love from Cosmology are now part of the Hyperweb ecosystem.
-Expect the same commitment to open-source collaboration with a fresh perspective.
+All the tools and projects you know and love from Cosmology are now integrated into the Hyperweb ecosystem, with a renewed focus on enhancing the end-to-end TypeScript developer experience.
+Enjoy the same dedication to open-source collaboration, now with a fresh approach.

 ---